elbeejay/BMI_pyDeltaRCM/README.rst

 Executing the model
 ###################

-The below code provides the most basic method for initializing and running the pyDeltaRCM model using the BMI interface.
+The below code provides the simplest method for initializing and running the pyDeltaRCM model using the BMI interface.

 .. code:: python